mphill/kysely-expo/README.md

 ### Booleans
 Store boolean as an `INTEGER` type and ensure your column starts with `is_`, `has_` or ends with `_flag`.
 This library will automatically convert the 0 or 1 to a boolean.

+These type converts can be overridden by using the `typeConverters` properties.

 ## Migration Support